orbas1/Workhouse/SETUP.md

 npm run setup
 ```

-The wizard will ask for database credentials and then run the migrations and
+The wizard will ask for PostgreSQL credentials and then run the migrations and
 seeders.
 All environment variables are written to `backend/.env` with safe
 placeholders so the server starts even if optional keys are missing.
 The wizard
 also exposes the frontend under `VITE_APP_URL` so the browser UI can resolve